 Interagency Climate Change Adaptation Task Force

 - The Interagency Climate Change Adaptation Task Force was created to develop recommendations for the President on how the federal government can strengthen policies and programs to better prepare the nation for the impacts of climate change.
 It was formed in 2009, and replaced by the Council on Climate Preparedness and Resilience in 2013.
 The Task Force was co-chaired by the White House Council on Environmental Quality (CEQ), the White House Office of Science and Technology Policy, and the National Oceanic and Atmospheric Administration, and includes representatives from more than 20 federal agencies.

 - A National Action Plan for Managing Freshwater Resources (PDF, 76 pp, 27.8 MB)in a changing climate in order to assure adequate water supplies and protect water quality, human health, property, and aquatic ecosystems

-- A draft National Ocean Policy Implementation Plan (PDF, 36 pp, 4.5 MB), which includes a series of actions to address the Resiliency and Adaptation to Climate Change and Ocean Acidification priority objective, one of nine priority objectives identified by the National Ocean Policy
+- A National Ocean Policy Implementation Plan (PDF, 36 pp, 4.5 MB), which includes a series of actions to address the Resiliency and Adaptation to Climate Change and Ocean Acidification priority objective, one of nine priority objectives identified by the National Ocean Policy

 - A National Fish, Wildlife and Plants Climate Adaptation Strategy, for safeguarding our nation's species and natural resources